 You can begin using Recurly today.
 Begin by requesting a demo or signing up for a free account to experience Recurly.
 When you first sign up, you’ll be provided with a sandbox environment which will allow you to experience our solution.
 Our trial provides access to our features and functionality so you can ensure that Recurly works for your business.
-Note: that some functionality (e.g. enterprise features and PayPal transactions) is not available in the sandbox environment.
+Note: that some functionality (e.g. elite features and PayPal transactions) is not available in the sandbox environment.
 When you’re ready to charge and collect money from customers, you’ll need to connect Recurly to a payment gateway and merchant account.

 For help configuring your payment gateway, learn more at Payment Gateway Configuration.